 Stationery can be set up for Word documents to add your company logo, headers, footers, date, reference number, etc. and also the sign-off, and sender details.

-Merge Fields can be included in Templates and Stationery to bring in content, such as the Author Name, Author Phone, the Author Role of the Author, the FYI unique Reference Number as well as Client information from Xero Practice Manager such as the client's First Name and Last Name of the addressee.
+Merge Fields can be included in Templates and Stationery to bring in content, such as the Owner Name (the creator of the document), Phone and Role, the FYI unique Reference Number as well as Client information from Xero Practice Manager such as the client's First Name and Last Name of the addressee.

 - When creating a Word document in FYI, you can select both a Stationery and a Template.